 - You fill the seeds in a box which falls in these trenches when the gauge wheel connected to it rotates.
 It has a sensor which helps the farmer detect the distance between the seeds, their exact depth and the number of seeds planted.

 - In the end, the closing wheels at the back of the planter will cover the seeds with soil again to prevent pests from eating them.

 Any spray that you use has liquids – be it a perfume, water or in the case of an agricultural sprayer, pesticides.
 You can use it for irrigation too, but it is more efficient for spraying pesticides, herbicides and fertilizers in the soil.

 Sprayers can be hand-operated or pulled by tractors.
 The latter is always more convenient to use for obvious reasons.
 You get plenty of different types of sprayers, based on the volume and pressure with which you can spray the liquid.
 Here’s how they all basically work:

-- The basic structure comprises of a tank, a pump, pressure regulator, valve, hose and nozzles.
+- The basic structure comprises a tank, a pump, pressure regulator, valve, hose and nozzles.

-- You need to pour the liquid in the tank first.
+- You need to pour the liquid into the tank first.

 - If you need to reduce or increase the pressure, you first work with the regulator.